Jadeiscodingg/django-bakery/README.md

 1. Ensure you are in the project root directory (where the `Dockerfile` is located).

 2. Build the Docker image using:
+   If you need to build a app use your own username an image name.

     ```bash
     docker build -t jade399/django-app:v1 .